DavidGraber/FunctionalHomologyWorkshop/project3/instructions.md

   - Edges: Similarity connections (based on adjacency matrix)
   - Node colors: Based on labels/affinities (if provided)
   - Edge colors: **Red for test complexes nodes, white for others** (if test_train_mask_provided)
-  - Node sizes: Larger for nodes representing text complexes (if test_train_mask provided)
+  - Node sizes: Larger for nodes representing test complexes (if test_train_mask provided)

 ### Points to pay attention to:

 1. **Similarity Distribution:** How complexes are connected based on your chosen thresholds
-2. **Data Leakage:** Do the test complexes and the training complexes in a cluster usually have similar affinies?
+2. **Data Leakage:** Do the test complexes and the training complexes in a cluster usually have similar affinities?
 3. **Test Complex Connectivity:** How well test complexes connect to training data
 4. **Train-test splits:** How would you avoid train-test data leakage when training on PDBbind and benchmarking on CASF2016?